ishita-sawhney/DSA_Labfile/README.md

 # Exp7: Infix to Prefix
 This program converts the infix expression given by the user into its prefix expression using stack-based approach

+# Exp8: Tower of Hanoi
+This program provides the solution to Tower of Hanoi problem depending on the number of disks.
+It gives the number of steps taken to solve the problem.